Xaristrike/TheSatiricalScrollNewsletter/README.md

 as a humorous newsletter subscription,

-because we want to make people laugh.
+because we want to make the world laugh.

 ## DISCLAIMER